Skip to content

 The staff in a childcare setting will put together a written plan for each child with SEND.
 They will create this alongside parents and carers, health visitors or other specialists.

-If you feel your child should have a written plan then ask your child's key worker.
+If you feel your child should have a written plan then ask your child's key person.

 A written plan will list different ways of helping your child with their learning needs such as:

-The Early Years’ Service (EYS) supports pre-school aged children with SEND.
+The SEND Early Years’ Service (SEYS) supports pre-school aged children with SEND.
 This may include complex needs that create a barrier to learning and inclusion.

 Three children and an adult holding fruit, vegetables and a pinwheel.
 A wheelchair, clouds, the sun and some trees are in the background.